PollRobots/sdf_tool/docs/issues.md

 Issues can be reported on the tool's [GitHub Issues](https://github.com/PollRobots/sdf_tool/issues) tracker.

-If practical and relevant, please include the DSL code that caused the issue.
+Please include the version (`<%version%>`), and if practical and relevant, the DSL code that caused the issue.